elliottcoops/Number-Plate-Recognition/README.md

 ### Extraction

 The model finds a bounding box of what it thinks is a number plate.
-With a set confidence level, we can obtain the bounding box predicted by the model, and extract the number plate from the original image
+With a set confidence level, we can obtain the bounding box predicted by the model, and extract the number plate from the original image.

 ![Original](docs/original.png) ![Extracted](docs/extracted.png)